fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 {: #nodeFig title='Node Name Sub-Object' }

 The Node Name Sub-Object MUST have a length that is a multiple of 4 octets and MUST NOT exceed 64 octets.
+If the length field exceeds 64 octets, the receiver MUST ignore the sub-object.

 The Length field represents the length of the Node Name Sub- Object, including the length and the node name in octets.
 The